Recommended Global Environmental Sciences Webinars & Conferences

 Track 12: Metal and Plastic Recycling

-Plastic and metal recycling is the process of recovering scrap or waste plastic or other metal and remodifieng the material into useful products, sometimes completely different in form from their original state.
+Plastic and metal recycling is the process of recovering scrap or waste plastic or other metal and remodifying the material into useful products, sometimes completely different in form from their original state.
 This includes the melting down of the soft drink bottles and then producing them as plastic chairs and tables.
 However, this type of recycling is rather risky since plastic beverage bottles such as soda, juice, milk are never truly reproduced into new beverage bottles, as this requires virgin plastic.
 The recycling process of plastic may benefit for the healthy environment and this will helpful for the minimization of the environment pollution.
 Plastics are also recycled during the manufacturing process of plastic goods such as polythene film and bags.
 Most of the research going on the recycling of the plastic especially in Europe countries.
-Countries which are doing research on recycling are Switzerland, United States, Denmark, Germany, Greece, Italy, Senegal etc. The main aim the recycling of the plastic is to minimize the environment pollution remolding the waste plastic products into the newly useful products
+Countries which are doing research on recycling are Switzerland, United States, Denmark, Germany, Greece, Italy, Senegal etc. The main aim the recycling of the plastic is to minimize the environment pollution remoulding the waste plastic products into the newly useful products

 Track 13: Circulatory Economy

 While Population and welfare are growing, providing the world with metals is becoming a major challenge.
 Only by closing the loop will metals be available in sufficient quantities, not just now but also in the future: urban mining, the substantial re-use and recycling of metals.
 Within circulation economics, reuse and material recycling should clearly take priority over disposal.
 The real value of recycling emerges from the framework of an integrated system of waste management, but as can be seen it is better not to create waste in the first place.
-Therefore we must say that recycling only represents a reasonable partial solution.
+Therefore, we must say that recycling only represents a reasonable partial solution.

 USA: Northeast Resource Recovery Association; National Recycling Coalition; Solid Waste Association of North America (SWANNA); Southeast Recycling Development Council; Recycling Coalition of Utah; Agency of Natural Resources; Virginia Recycling Association; Washington State Recycling Association; West Virginia Recyclers Association; Recycling Coalition of West Virginia; Associated Recyclers of Wisconsin; Wyoming Solid Waste and Recycling Association